History of Walnut Farm Montessori School

 Defining moments are rare.
 Rarer still are the organizations and individuals that rise to the challenge and establish a legacy that has the potential to stand the test of time.
 It was in 1996 that Maren and Mark Schmidt did just this!
-With assistance from Tony Potochnik, builder, and David Swanson, architect and dedicated parent, they took an incredible leap of faith by relocating the campus to 4208 East Central Avenue and constructing our current primary and administration building.
-This building and the beautiful 3-acre campus that surrounded it served our school well for 20 years.
+With assistance from Tony Potochnik, builder, and David Swanson, architect and dedicated parent, they took an incredible leap of faith by relocating the campus to 4208 East Central Ave. and constructing our current primary and administration building.
+This building and the original 3-acre campus that surrounds it have served our school well for the past 30 years.
 Since its construction student enrollment has doubled in size, from less than 50 to over 100.
-In 2013, the school purchased the house adjoining the current campus and additional 3 acres to accommodate this growth.
-In 2014, WFMS expanded the program to include a second toddler environment, allowing more students to begin their Montessori journey at Walnut Farm.

 In March 2010, Walnut Farm Montessori School became the first accredited Montessori school in the state of Arkansas through the American Montessori Society.
 In 2013, the Board of Trustees purchased the school’s north building for our elementary program, expanding the campus to nearly six acres.
 At a time when mainstream schools are limiting or eliminating outdoor spaces altogether, WFMS has expanded the idea of Montessori nature education.
 We continue to develop and nurture our outdoor spaces to expand our learning experiences outside.
 In 2014, WFMS expanded the program to include two toddler environments allowing more students to begin their Montessori journey at Walnut Farm and in 2022 the elementary program increased to two lower elementary classrooms.